eclipse-ditto/ditto-examples/mqtt-quick-introduction/README.md

     }
 }
 ```
-In that case outgoingScript property is set to mapFromDittoProtocolMsg that we've implemented earlier. incomingScript is not needed now therefore it just return a null.
+In that case outgoingScript property is set to mapFromDittoProtocolMsg that we've implemented earlier.
+IncomingScript is not needed now therefore it just return null.
 Remember to set your host's IP address in uri in both files.

 Now create connections run these two commands:
 `curl -X POST 'http://localhost/devops/piggyback/connectivity?timeout=10' -u 'devops:foobar' -H 'Content-Type: application/json' -d @connection_source.json`
 `curl -X POST 'http://localhost/devops/piggyback/connectivity?timeout=10' -u 'devops:foobar' -H 'Content-Type: application/json' -d @connection_target.json`

-If you'd like to modify connetion's settings then you need to modify type property from connectivity.commands:createConnection to connectivity.commands:modifyConnection.
+If you'd like to modify connetion settings then you need to modify type property from connectivity.commands:createConnection to connectivity.commands:modifyConnection.

 ## Test set-up

 To check if our set-up works we will use mosquitto_pub and mosquitto_sub applications.
-Open two consoles, in first one run the following command:
+Open two consoles, in the first one run the following command:
 `mosquitto_sub -h localhost -t my.sensors.notifications/#`
 Here you should see notifications from both sensors after modifying it's state.
 In the second console run:
 `mosquitto_pub -h localhost -m '{"temperature": 25, "humidity": 60, "thingId": "my.sensors:sensor01"}' -t my.sensors/sensor01`